molinzhang/molinzhang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is Molin Zhang and I’m a fifth-year PhD student at Electrical Engineering and Computer Science at MIT working with Prof. Elfar Adalsteinsson.
+My name is Molin Zhang and I’m a fifth-year PhD student at **Electrical Engineering and Computer Science (EECS) at MIT** working with Prof. Elfar Adalsteinsson.

 My research centers on the intersection of computational imaging, computer vision, and signal processing, with a particular emphasis on medical imaging.
 I delve into the realm of inverse problems, utilizing numerical simulations to develop innovative solutions.

 I completed two significant summer internships.
 At **GE Healthcare**, I developed an automated LLD measurement system, contributing to advancements in healthcare technology.
 At **Samsung's Mobile Processor Innovation (MPI) Lab**, I designed frameworks and techniques for next-gen Image Signal Processor (ISP) pipeline, focusing on super high-resolution imaging in mobile devices.

 Feel free to reach me at **molin [at] mit [dot] edu**.